nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### 1.1 Introduction

-MyInsuRec is a desktop app for financial advisors.
+_MyInsuRec_ is a desktop app for financial advisors.
 It provides financial advisors with clients, meetings and products management abilities to ease their mental load.
 It also provides some customer relations features such as the ability to look up clients with upcoming birthdays.

-This developer guide serves as a documentation to help future developers better understand the system design of MyInsuRec.
-The guide includes sections on architecture diagrams of MyInsuRec, rationale for feature implementation, product requirements as well as some test cases for manual testing, and more.
+This developer guide serves as a documentation to help future developers better understand the system design of _MyInsuRec_.
+The guide includes sections on architecture diagrams of _MyInsuRec_, rationale for feature implementation, product requirements as well as some test cases for manual testing, and more.

-Do look through this developer guide if you are interested in developing MyInsuRec further.
+Do look through this developer guide if you are interested in developing _MyInsuRec_ further.

 ### 1.2 Acknowledgements